-Here are Some Key Ways to Leverage Your Material:
+6 Key Ways to Leverage Your Material:

-- Offer your brochure as you would your business card.
-Think of your brochure as a natural extension of your card.
+Offer your brochure as you would with vour business card.

+Think of your brochure as a natural extension of your business card.
 It introduces your product, service, or business in much greater detail than a business card could possibly do.
-A brochure allows you to share what's important or special about your product and what's of greatest value to the specific recipient. - Find a company that is already in front of your target market.
+A brochure allows you to share what's important or special about your product, service and brand and also communicate what's of greatest value to the specific recipient.

+Find a company that is already in front of vour target market.

 Create a win-win situation to gain access to their database.
 Embark on a joint venture with this non-competing firm, who are serving the same kind of customer you want to reach.
-A joint venture between an accountant and small business consultant would be one example of this strategy in action. - Use your brochure as a "leave behind" piece after a sales call or while networking with any potential customer.
-Most people will welcome your brochure simply because they stand to benefit from what you have to offer. - Have your service personnel, delivery staff, installers, or technicians leave a brochure with each customer as they finish a job.
-Most people are emotionally involved at that moment, happy to have their new furniture, washing machine repaired, or computer operating once again.
-This gives you an opportunity to ask for a referral and make it easy for your customer to pass on your details to prospective clients. - Include your brochure as part of a free information kit you send to leads generated through publicity, classified ads, directory listings, online contacts or display advertising. - Make your brochure available everywhere and always be ready to seize distribution opportunities as they appear.
-Display your brochure near your reception area, cash counter or service desk.
-If any of your products are sold in other stores, ask about providing descriptive brochures and locating them nearby.
+A collaboration between an accountant and small business consultant would be one example of this strategy in action.

+Use your brochure as a "leave behind" piece after meeting with potential clients.

+Most people will welcome your brochure simply because they stand to benefit from what you have to offer.

+Get your team on board with passing on vour brochure to post-purchase clients.

+Have your service personnel, delivery staff, installers, or technicians leave a brochure with each customer as they finish a job.
+Most people are emotionally involved at that moment. happy to recieve their delivery, machine repaired, or computer operating again.
+This gives you an opportunity to ask for a referral and make it easy for your customer to pass on your details to prospective clients.

+Include your brochure as part of a free information pack.

+Create a free information pack to send to leads generated through publicity, classified ads, directory listings, online contacts or display advertising.

+Seize brochure distribution opportunities.

+Make your brochure available everywhere.
+Display them near your reception area, cash counter or service desk.
+If any of your products are sold in other stores, ask about providing your brochures and locating them nearby.